Merzasphor/MWSE/docs/source/lua/api/tes3/advanceTime.rst

     How many hours to progress.

 resting (`boolean`_)
-    Default: ``false``.
+    Optional.
 Should advancing time count as resting?
 If set to true invokes usual sleeping mechanics: health, fatigue and magicka restoration, and possible rest interruption.
 The length of the rest will be equal to hours parameter, rounded down to nearest natural number.

 updateEnvironment (`boolean`_)
     Default: ``true``.
 Controls if the weather system is updated for each hour passed.